 - Concerns about classroom accommodations, disparate or disparaging treatment related to disability, or access issues on campus should be addressed with the SDS Director, the College or Graduate/Professional Division Dean of Students, the instructor, or staff person as soon as the issue arises.

 - Concerns about the decisions or actions of an SDS staff member should be addressed with the SDS Director.
-If the concern involves decisions or actions by the Director, contact the Associate Provost for Equal Opportunity Programs.
+If the concern involves decisions or actions by the Director or Faculty, contact the Associate Provost for Equal Opportunity Programs.

 Title IX Coordinator for the University